cortex-current/Ecommerce_trends/README.md

 <img src="https://github.com/mkadwani/SQLproject/blob/screenshots/6.PNG" width=40% height=40%>

 ## 3. Evolution of E-commerce orders in the region:
-### 1. Get month on month orders by region, states (No. of orders in each month for each state is shown)
+### 1. Month on month orders by region, states (No. of orders in each month for each state is shown)
 ```sql
 SELECT EXTRACT(MONTH FROM order_purchase_timestamp) as months,
   customer_state as states,